Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ python setup.py bdist_egg

-This will create an egg file in ``dist`` which contains everything anyone needs to run your program.
+This will create an egg file in the :file:`dist` directory which contains everything anyone needs to run your program.
 They can install it with:

 .. code-block :: bash